izgzhen/iris-coq/ProofMode.md

 - `iIntros (x1 ... xn) "ipat1 ... ipatn"` : introduce universal quantifiers
   using Coq introduction patterns `x1 ... xn` and implications/wands using proof mode introduction patterns `ipat1 ... ipatn`.
-- `iClear (x1 ... xn) "H1 ...
-Hn"` : clear the hypothesis `H1 ...
-Hn` as well as
-  the Coq level hypotheses/variables `x1 ... xn`.
-The symbol `★` can be used to clear entire spatial context.
+- `iClear (x1 ... xn) "selpat"` : clear the hypotheses given by the selection pattern `selpat` and the Coq level hypotheses/variables `x1 ... xn`.
-- `iRevert (x1 ... xn) "H1 ...
-Hn"` : revert the proof mode hypotheses
-  `H1 ...
-Hn` into wands, as well as the Coq level hypotheses/variables `x1 ... xn` into universal quantifiers.
-The symbol `★` can be used to revert the entire spatial context.
+- `iRevert (x1 ... xn) "selpat"` : revert the hypotheses given by the selection pattern `selpat` into wands, and the Coq level hypotheses/variables `x1 ... xn` into universal quantifiers.
+Persistent hypotheses are wrapped into the always modality.
 - `iRename "H1" into "H2"` : rename the hypothesis `H1` into `H2`.
 - `iSpecialize pm_trm` : instantiate universal quantifiers and eliminate
   implications/wands of a hypothesis `pm_trm`.
 See proof mode terms below.